janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 Why a book rather than a tie or perfume?
 My flippant answers include no batteries required, one size fits all, allergy free and it is easy to wrap.

 The best thing about giving a book is that it keeps giving.
-Reading a great story and sharing a great book is never ending.
-It's really a very personal gift to give.

 ## It's like opening up a portal to a new world.